Menu Close

 Q.3.
 Why was it so difficult to penetrate the hearts of the Pharisees and Scribes?
 Why was their approach to religion such a stumbling block? – (Lk.11:37-46)

 Q.4.
 In what ways had these religious leaders removed the key to knowledge?
-Was Jesus the first they persecuted? – verses 47-54
+Was Jesus the first they persecuted? – (verses 47-54)

 Jesus summed up these false leaders as those who – have taken away the key to knowledge … you yourselves did not enter, and you hindered those who were entering (Lk.11:52).
-The religious leaders of the days of Jesus showed the same heart attitude as that of the persecutors of God’s prophets.
+The religious leaders of the days of Jesus showed the same heart attitude as that of the persecutors of God’s prophets (see Lk.11:47-48).
 In a remarkable prophecy proving that Jesus knew He would indeed build His church, He predicted – I will send to them the prophets and apostles, and some of them they will kill and some they will persecute.
 So that the blood of all the prophets shed from the foundation of the world, may be charged against this generation (Lk.11:49-50).
-Small wonder that they plotted the removal of the voice of Jesus.
+Small wonder that they plotted the removal of the convicting voice of Jesus.

-Posted in Day 1, Bible Books, Gospels, BRP Plus, New Testament, Luke, Year 3, Chapter 11, Week 34
+Posted in Bible Books, Day 1, Gospels, BRP Plus, New Testament, Luke, Year 3, Chapter 11, Week 34